 As it names precedes it- ‘Tago’ it is quite hidden.
 Make sure to find it on Waze as you’ll likely get lost on the back street of Cubao to find this signless bar.

 This is a long-standing character-filled venue attracting an older, sit-down crowd for more acoustic-oriented gigs.
 The garden is a good place to chill with a dark San Miguel.
 Gigs start around 10 pm.
 Host to Ebe Dancel, Jahnoy Danao, Noel Cabangon just to name a few.
 Solid local singer/folk Filipino artist.
 They’ve been hosting spoken words performances way back before it became mainstream.
 It is an old 60’s or 70’s house converted into a bar.
 The place is airy and eclectic.

 What I love about this venue is that regardless of our countless conversations happening all around, once the artist strung his guitar and sings his song.
 Everyone stops and focus.
 You can just hear the guitar riff and the artist’s vocals.
 Your world will stop and your heart will wrench.
 Unjustified melancholic state.

 - Address: 59 Visayas Ave, Manila, Metro Manila, Philippines

 - Door Charge: 300-350php

-- Food is okay.
+- The food is okay.
 Not great, but not as bad.

-An old timer.
+An old-timer.
 70’s Bistro was once in competition with Mayric’s in Espana.
-Mostly popular OPM bands come play here.
+Mostly popular OPM bands come to play here.
 They have good airconditioning although relatively dated furnishings, and good sound acoustics.
 You have to come in early though if you want to get the seats near the stage.
 It can get pretty packed so AGAIN.
 Come early.